casper-network/docs-archive/theory/index.rst

   5. Plug-in the suitable computing model (i.e. smart contracts virtual machine).

 The "Theory" chapter explains how we approached steps (1) ...
-(4) in the abstract way, while implementation-level details are specified in "CasperLabs Blockchain Design" chapter.
+(4) in the abstract way, while implementation-level details are specified in "Casper Blockchain Design" chapter.
 The outline of material presented is:

 - **Abstract Casper Consensus** - presents the core consensus protocol we use; concepts such as estimator, finality and fault-tolerance threshold and summits are explained